nehpe/til/README.md

 Today I Learned.

-A (mostly daily) collection of notes about things I've learned.
+A (mostly daily) collection of notes about my hobbies, that I've learned.

 ## table of contents